 In 1826, physicist Michael Faraday founded the Children’s Christmas Lectures at London’s Royal Institution.
 His goal was to communicate to children the excitement of scientific discovery.
 In keeping with the spirit of those lectures, every year students and faculty at the Department of Physics and Astronomy present a public science show in December.

-About once a month, volunteers from UBC Physics & Astronomy visit local Brownies groups (typically 7-9 years old) to share the wonders of physics with them.
+About once a month, volunteers from UBC Physics & Astronomy visit local Embers, Girl Guides, Pathfinders & Scouts groups, to share the wonders of physics with them.

-TRIUMF, UBC, and SFU are proud to present the 2014- 2015 Saturday morning lecture series on Frontiers of Modern Physics.
-The lectures will be at a level appropriate for high school students and members of the general public.
+TRIUMF, UBC, and SFU have proudly presented their popular Saturday morning lecture series on Frontiers of Modern Physics over the last years.
+Lectures are at a level appropriate for high school students and members of the general public.
 Everyone is welcome.